djr319/spacefleet/README.md

 - The front end is vanilla JS with `Canvas API`
 - The client connects to the backend server with `socket.io`
 - The backend creates the gaming environment and physics with pure vanilla JS
-- `Webpack` package manager was used to bundle

 ## Further Reading

-### Libraries
+If you are interested in forking and taking this further, the following libraries may be of interest:

 - https://brm.io/matter-js/ (2D physics engine)
 - https://threejs.org/ (3D rendering)
 - https://phaser.io/ (HTML5 Game framework)